-A POWERFUL WITNESS INTERVIEW TOOL TO MAXIMISE INITIAL ACCOUNTS
+A POWERFUL WITNESS INTERVIEW TOOL TO ELICIT INITIAL ACCOUNTS

 In 2019, the College of Policing released new Authorised Professional Practice (APP) guidelines for frontline police officers on obtaining initial accounts from eyewitnesses, that includes a strategic recommendation that "Interview advisers should consider use of the Self-Administered Interview in single incidents involving high numbers of witnesses”.